5 Things to Keep in Mind while Writing an Effective Digital PR

 2) Use everyday language in the content of your PR

-It is imperative to remember that not everybody is proficient in English language equally and therefore you need to make sure that what is written is simple enough and straightforward enough for everyone to grasp it in one go.
+It is imperative to remember that not everybody is proficient in the English language equally and therefore you need to make sure that what is written is simple enough and straightforward enough for everyone to grasp it in one go.
 The language needs to be crisp and to the point without any ambiguity.

 3) Include interesting graphics, images or even infographics in the PR